wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Hashicorp Vault can be deployed to practically any environment, and does not require any special hardware (such as physical HSMs (Hardware Security Modules).

 The value that Hashicorp Vault offers is <strong>centralizing</strong> secrets handling across organizations by automating replacement of long-lived secrets with dynamically generated secrets (asymetric X.509 certificates) which have a controlled lease period.
 Vault forces a mandatory <strong>lease contract</strong> with clients.
 All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
 Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

-Toward that, Hashicorp provides both an open-source code as well an (expensive) <a href="#CloudService">"Encryption as a Service" in the public cloud</a>> to enterprises.
+Toward that, Hashicorp provides an <a href="#CloudService">"Encryption as a Service" in the public cloud</a>> to enterprises.

-Vault is open-sourced at <a target="_blank" href="https://github.com/hashicorp/vault/">https://github.com/hashicorp/vault</a> with a marketing home page at
-<a target="_blank" href="https://vaultproject.io/">https://vaultproject.io</a>.

 Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.